mouseless/baked/docs/architecture/layer.md

 > we've created some base classes to make it easier for you to create layers
 > and phases.
 All examples below, demonstrate usage of these base classes.

+## Conventions

+For a consistent developer experience, follow below conventions when implementing a new layer;

+1. Place all layer related classes under the same folder named after layer, e.g., `DependencyInjection/`
+1. Use `Layer` suffix in layer class name, e.g., `DependencyInjection/DependencyInjectionLayer.cs`
+1. Provide extension methods in `Do` namespace, e.g., `DependencyInjection/DependencyInjectionExtensions.cs`;
+   1. `Add` extension to `List<ILayer>`, e.g., `AddDependencyInjection()`
+   1. `Configure` extensions to `LayerConfigurator` per configuration target(s), e.g., `ConfigureServiceCollection()`
+1. Place phase implementations as nested classes under the layer class
+1. Don't use any suffix for phases and use method-like names, e.g., `Build` and `Run`

+Please refer to existing layers in [github.com/mouseless/do][] for examples.

 ## Adding Phases

 By default `LayerBase` returns no phases.
 To add one or more phases into the